dashpilot/netlify-build-status-widget/README.md

 ![vanilla javascript](https://img.shields.io/badge/vanilla-js-fadc60)

-# Netlify Build Status Widget
+# Netlify Build Status Widget (with live status display)

 Widget that shows the current status of your Netlify builds.
 Ideal for use with Netlify CMS